-- currently an active member in an affiliated chapter and have been an active member in good standing for at least one year. - a minimum of one year of comprehensive or occupational Family and Consumer Sciences classes. - approval of his/her state association. - not a present or former member of the National Executive Council. - minimum 3.0 GPA (non-weighted), cumulative for the past three semesters (Fall 2019, Spring 2020, Fall 2020).
+- currently an active member in an affiliated chapter and have been an active member in good standing for at least one year. - a minimum of one year of Family and Consumer Sciences classes. - approval of his/her state association. - not a present or former member of the National Executive Council.

+minimum 3.0 GPA (non-weighted), cumulative for the past three semesters (Fall 2021, Spring 2021, Fall 2022).
+GPA is determined by your current schools grading system.